 FICO Score Estimator

 This interactive site is ideal if teachers need a practical and ready-to-use tool that students can use now.
-Students can answer various questions and play with the answers to see how their credit scores are affected by different variables.
-They study credit management in 12th grade, and this is a quick and straightforward way to see if your students understand the topic, and they will have fun finding what makes different credit scores.
+Students can answer various questions and play with the answers to see how different variables affect their credit scores.
+They study credit management in 12th grade, and this is a quick and straightforward way to see if your students understand the topic.
+They will have fun finding what makes different credit scores.

 Cat Insanity

 Your students are likely considering taking out a loan soon, whether for school or a car, right after high school.
-The interest rate on that loan matters significantly, and this game will show your learners how dramatically their balance is impacted by compounding interest on their loan.
+The interest rate on that loan matters significantly, and this game will show your learners how dramatically compounding interest impacts their balance.
 This activity is brief and tangible to show how students should be careful when they consider getting a loan.

 In-Person Activities